IP-CAM/opencart-blank-theme/README.md

 If you decide to change the name of your theme folder, make sure to update the paths :

-- line 31, path to the stylesheet.css in template/common/header.tpl
+- line 68, path to the main.css in template/common/header.tpl

 Suggestions and questions
 =========================